 5- The Trunk of the Car

-At times, I’ve been guilty as using the trunk of my car as a storage space for the things I didn’t quite know what to do with.
+At times, I’ve been guilty of using the trunk of my car as a storage space for the things I didn’t quite know what to do with.
 In a way, this felt like a win.
 After all, the item wasn’t cluttering my home.
 However, all I was doing was driving around with the item.
 I hadn’t decided to donate it, so all I was really doing was cluttering my car.

 Should you have things in the trunk of your car that you’ve been meaning to donate, decide where you’re donating the items, find out the times you can do this, and make it your goal to clear your car of these things.